FAQs

 Can I pay Heatpunk to design a project for me?

-No, this is not a service we offer at Heatpunk, but if you’re struggling to use the software, you can always come to one or more of our free training sessions!
+No, this is not a service we offer at Heatpunk, but if you’re struggling to use the software, you can always come to one or more of our free training sessions or email us at help@heatpunk.co.uk

 General